Thank You: The most underused words in academia?

-I sometimes get stroppy and forward my response after a week asking whether they have received it.
+I sometimes get stroppy and forward my response after a week or two asking whether they have received it.
 Oftentimes this results in “sorry, yes I got it but I was busy” (so you mean I am not?) or “sorry I didn’t want to clutter your mailbox” (since when is a brief thank-you message email clutter?).
 Remember that if you do not respond, I do not even know whether my email has actually reached you.
 Experience shows that emails do occasionally end up in spam filters or are accidentally deleted.

 Please put yourself in your counterpart’s shoes: you are not the centre of the universe!
 If someone has spent time to help you, it is only courteous to thank him or her.
 This is true even if you thought their feedback wasn’t particularly useful; they still spent time trying to help you.
 In many cases you will realise later that their feedback was useful after all :-).